3 steps for structuring a successful discovery sales call

 • Take the first step in creating a lasting relationship

-The key to winning at hosting a successful discovery call?
-Structuring your call into three parts so you can ask the right questions at the right time.
+Structure your discovery call into three parts to ask the right questions at the right time.

-I’m Krysten Conner, Sales Strategist here at UserGems and I was recently a guest on the 30 Minutes to President’s Club podcast where I talked about the sales discovery call framework I use to close more deals.
+I’m Krysten Conner, Sales Strategist at UserGems.
+I recently shared this framework on the 30 Minutes to President’s Club podcast.
+It's helped me close more deals, and it can help you improve your win rate too.
 Read on to find out how you can use it to improve your own sales process and boost your win rate.

 3-step framework to structuring a great discovery call